 - Span 302: Advanced Conversation & Composition (3 credits)

-- Span 354: Contemporary Spanish American Civilization (3 credits; fulfills Span 352 requirement)
+- Span 354: Latin American Civilization, Regional Focus (3 credits; fulfills Span 352 requirement for Span/LAS majors/minors.
+Does

 - Span 405: Advanced Conversation (3 credits)